 Sounds complex?
 Well, it isn’t.
 In fact, it’s a very simple concept.

-Whereas Bitcoin is not fungible.
-That’s because someone might refuse to take a Bitcoin which has previously been used in an illegal transaction.
-This is possible because everyone can see the transactions which have took place on the Bitcoin network.
+Bitcoin is not fungible.
+That’s because someone might refuse to take a Bitcoin which has previously been used in illegal transactions.
+This is possible because everyone can see the transactions which have taken place on the Bitcoin network.

 So, one unit of Bitcoin might not be interchangeable with another Bitcoin, but this is not the case with Monero.
 Since no one knows anything about the previous transactions of a Monero coin, all of them are considered equal and are interchangeable with one another.